warp-ds/tokens/README.md

 Creates brand-css files from tokens.

-Uses the [Tokenizer](https://github.com/warp-ds/tokenizer) to build css var's.
+Uses the [Tokenizer](https://github.com/warp-ds/tokenizer) to build css vars.
 The output is css files, one for each support brand.
-These CSS files are whats actually holding the theme.
+These CSS files are what's actually holding the theme.

 ### Goals